alaffin12/stackedit/Landro.md

 > "Yes, I know what happened on that day.
 I happened on that day."
 >
 > "I am not like others of my kind.
-The regard me as a god or a messiah and that is closer to the truth then most would guess.
+The warforged regard me as a god or a messiah and that is closer to the truth then most would guess.
 The first name I was given - given by the arcanists of Cyre - was Sovereign.
 For that is what I was meant to be."
 >
 > "The arcanists of Cyre discovered an ancient artifact - the Annulus of Kor'Ravar - beneath Metrol.
 It was a terrible weapon of war, built by the giants of Xen'drik, to dominate and control their Quori foes.
 The Cyran mages saw the potential to twist it to their own devices.
 To create a new god.
 Me."
 >